 Some conditions that disqualify women from milk donation:

-- Positive blood test result for HIV, HTLV, hepatitis B or C, or syphilis
+• Positive blood test result for HIV, HTLV, hepatitis B & C, or syphilis

-- She or her sexual partner is at risk for HIV
+• Donor or sexual partner is at risk for HIV

-- Tobacco products, illegal drugs, daily use of more than 1 alcohol serving (waiting period required for alcohol)
+• Tobacco products, illegal drugs, daily use of alcohol (waiting period required after drinking any alcohol)

-- She or her sexual partner has received a blood transfusion or blood products in the 6 months prior to milk collection
+• Donor or sexual partner has received a blood transfusion or blood products in the 4 months prior to milk collection

-- She or her sexual partner has received an organ or tissue transplant in the last 12 months
+• Donor or sexual partner has received an organ or tissue transplant in the last 12 months

 Acceptable medications